 These amps grab the epic tones many guitarists are looking for in rock and metal, and they are plenty loud enough to deal with heavy-handed drummers and aggressive bassists in rehearsal.
 Handled correctly in live and recording situations, the true vibe of these amps and the 4x12 cabinet comes through.

-Guitarists in genres that don’t rely so much of heavy distortion can do well with combo amps.
+Guitarists in genres that don’t rely on so much of heavy distortion can do well with combo amps.
 Fender is probably the biggest name in high-quality combo amps, and their Hot Rod Series sounds great for not a lot of cash.
 There are plenty of others as well.
 Country, blues and lighter rock players may prefer the combo over a half stack.
 These players, too, may gravitate toward smaller-wattage combo amps that present some incredible tones when pushed.

 Of course, the decision is yours.
 There is no reason a metal guitarist can’t get by with a 1x12 combo, and there is no reason a country guitarist can’t use a full stack amplifier.
 There is no wrong answer, and the most important thing is to find an amp you love.
 Hopefully, this article helped to decide between a half stack, full-stack and combo amp for your band situation.